How to release a tight Psoas (Ilopsoas)

-When you start talking about stretching or releasing tight muscles like the Psoas (iliopsoas) most people just start looking at you weird and try to redirect your attention back with “what about my tight hamstrings?”.
+When I start talking to someone about how to release their tight psoas most people just start looking at you weird and try to redirect your attention with “what about my tight hamstrings?”.
 When you’re trying to peel back the many layers to your back pain and you are finally at a place where tissue release is a number one priority.
 I always suggest you spend some time on your Psoas.
 Today, I am going to give you everything you need to know when it comes to releasing a tight Psoas.
 A few minutes every day working on the things covered in today’s video can really make a huge difference in how you feel.

 The Psoas is one of the major lumber spine stabilizers crossing over what’s commonly referred to as your hip joint.
 There are a lot of movement patterns this muscle is involved with but some if its major roles are flexing, adducting and laterally rotating the hip.